jhc13/taggui/README.md

 - Integrated Stable Diffusion token counter
 - Automatic caption and tag generation with models including CogVLM, LLaVA, WD Tagger, and many more
-- Option to load auto-captioning models in 4-bit for reduced VRAM usage
 - Batch tag operations for renaming, deleting, and sorting tags
 - Advanced image list filtering